Spring Garden Revival

 Integrated Nutrient Management & Organic Fertilizer Options for West Bridgewater’s Acidic Soils

-Sustainable nutrient management in West Bridgewater prioritizes cultural controls and organic options.
-Maintain mowing heights of 3–4 inches for Kentucky bluegrass and 3.5–4 inches for tall fescue to reduce fertilizer needs.
-Grasscycling returns clippings, providing up to 1 lb N/1,000 sq ft annually.
-Core aeration (spring/fall) improves nutrient uptake, while overseeding with improved cultivars reduces nitrogen demand.
-Use slow-release nitrogen (minimum 50% slow-release) and compost-based or natural organic fertilizers to enhance soil biology.
-Apply dolomitic lime (50–100 lbs/1,000 sq ft) to raise pH gradually.
-Annual compost topdressing and beneficial microorganism inoculation support long-term soil health and reduced inputs.
+Integrated nutrient management prioritizes cultural controls and sustainable fertilizer options for West Bridgewater’s acidic soils.
+Maintain mowing heights of 3–4 inches for Kentucky bluegrass and 3.5–4 inches for tall fescue.
+Grasscycling returns up to 1 lb N per 1,000 sq ft annually.
+Core aeration improves nutrient uptake, especially in compacted soils.
+Use slow-release nitrogen (minimum 50% slow-release fraction) and organic fertilizers (compost-based, feather meal, alfalfa meal) to enhance soil biology.
+Apply dolomitic lime (50–100 lbs per 1,000 sq ft) to raise pH gradually.
+Annual compost topdressing and beneficial microorganism inoculation support long-term soil health and reduced input needs.

 West Bridgewater Community Development Guidelines for Fertilizer Application & Public Safety Protection